Scooletz/blog.scooletz.com-posts/2020-06-01-pooling-for-value-tasks-in-net5.md

             s_cacheSize--;
             Debug.Assert(s_cacheSize >= 0, "Expected the cache size to be non-negative.");

             // Release the lock.
-We can use Volatile.Write that will be eventually seen by other threads.
+It uses Volatile.Write that will be eventually seen by other threads.
             // We can do it, as we know that we are holding the lock.
             // The other threads will finally see the s_cacheLock == 0.
             // One of them will be able to CompareExchange it with 1.
+            // Volatile.Write ensures happened-before semantics.
+If another thread observes s_cacheLock == 0,
+            // it also will observe a proper s_cache value.
             Volatile.Write(ref s_cacheLock, 0);
             return box;
         }